 -.
-Round Trip Time
+Time on Air

-In this section, you will measure the Round Trip Time of LoRa communication under the three different radio configurations.
-For this, you can start by implementing a function on the client that measures the time between the message sending and the reception of the acknowledge from the server.
+In this section, you will measure the Time on Air (ToA) under the three different radio configurations and for different message sizes.
+For this, you can start by implementing a function on the client that measures the time necessary for sending a message.
 For example, you can use the micros() function available in the arduino libraries.

-- Draw a box plot of the RTT under the three different radio configurations. - Analyze the obtained results and compare with the theoretical computations.
+Draw a box plot of the ToA under the three different radio configurations and for three different message sizes.
+Analyze the obtained results and compare with the theoretical computations.